 Instead of doing all the work to convert your basement into a greenhouse, you can start small with just a grow tent in your closet.
 There are several sizes to fit your needs.
 The ones we choose for our reviews are all reflective on the inside to make the most of the light source you use.
 They are also thick enough to keep light out so your plants have their needed rest time.

 Starting from Scratch with Seeds

-You’ll need to get a few seeds.
-They cost around $10 or more per seed if you buy online from legal sellers.
+A crucial part of your setup for growing cannabis: You’ll need to get a few seeds.
+They cost around $10 or more per seed if you buy online from legal sellers (link takes you to our seed buying guide).
 Once you have those beautiful little babies on hand, you’ll need a place to germinate them.

 Be sure you’ve received seeds that have a tiger-stripe pattern.
 Black seeds are dead and worthless.